Portugal

 • You will find more opportunities if you can speak the Portuguese language.

-• Please clarify to your employer about your health insurance coverage, so you can decide whether to buy additional insurance or not.
+• Ask your employer about your health insurance to decide if you need more coverage or not.

 • You do not need a work visa if you are a European Union (EU) citizen.